wobblybits/surprisal/README.md

 ## 📄 License

 This project is open source.
-Built with ❤️ at the [Recurse Center](https://recurse.com/).
+Built with ❤️ at the Recurse Center.

+---

+**Questions or feedback?** This project represents a unique intersection of linguistics, music theory, and web development.
+While considered complete, we welcome discussion about the concepts and implementation!